New Name. New Possibilities.

 More data is available than ever before, and analytics have become a part of every major business decision today.
 With the Master of Science in Business Data Science and Analytics (formerly MS-Business Analytics) from Michigan State University, you can become an integral part of this emerging transformation and leading new industry.

-The main themes of the program focus on business strategy, data tools and management, and experiential project consulting.
+The main themes of the Data Science and Business Analytics program focus on business strategy, data tools and management, and experiential project consulting.
 Graduates from Broad’s M.S. in Business Data Science and Analytics program have landed employment opportunities in a wide range of industries, such as consulting, automotive, consumer products, retail and financial services.
 Forty percent of graduates enter the field as a data scientist, while 60% follow a more business analyst career track.
-This program is designed to give training and hands-on experience to students in multiple areas of the data science and analytics field such as descriptive, predictive and prescriptive analytics.
+This Master’s in Data Science and Business Analytics program is designed to give training and hands-on experience to students in multiple areas of the data science and analytics field such as descriptive, predictive and prescriptive analytics.

 As a master’s student in Broad’s MS-BDSA program, you will: